Freedom Issue #2304

 However some users (me included) assume that in-game add-on manager won't download nonfree addons, especially if we are not warned about it very very clearly.

-Updated by freemor over 1 year ago
+Updated by freemor almost 4 years ago

 I thinks that a we should develop either a standard alpm-hook for any packages that fall into this 'Third party package manager' category.